 Spring 1/1/21 - 8/19/21 $1,934 February 10, 2021

-If you are considering waiving the Suffolk Student Health Insurance Plan, please take note that some insurance plans in the market are restrictive and may leave students essentially uninsured while at school.
+If you are considering waiving the SSHIP, please take note that some insurance plans in the market are restrictive and may leave students essentially uninsured while at school.
 This could result in the student incurring substantial out-of-pocket costs for medical care.
 We have provided some information to consider when reviewing comparable coverage that is accessible to in-network providers in the Boston area.
-The Suffolk Student Health Insurance Plan is serviced by University Health Plans and is underwritten by Blue Cross Blue Shield of MA.
-The Student Health Plan is Blue Care Elect Value Plus (PPO) and claims are paid by Blue Cross Blue Shield.
-For instance, there is no dollar cap on health benefit coverage and there are no deductibles when seeing an in-network provider.
-You can view full details of the Suffolk student health insurance policy on-line by going to www.universityhealthplans.com, select Suffolk University and then Benefits Information for the brochure.
-Under the Affordable Care Act (“ACA”), student health insurance coverage is defined as a type of individual health insurance coverage that is provided per an agreement between an institution of higher education and a health insurance issuer, and provided to students enrolled in that institution.
+The SSHIP is provided by Blue Cross Blue Shield of Massachusetts and administered by University Health Plans.
+The SSHIP includes a national PPO providing access to emergency and non-emergency care across the United States.
+There is no dollar cap on health benefit coverage and there are no deductibles when seeing an in-network provider.
+You can view full details of the SSHIP by clicking “benefit information” in the left-hand side navigation menu.

-“Essential Health Benefits” categories included:
+The “Essential Health Benefits” categories covered by SSHIP include: